FienGoetmaeckers/FWO2022/README.md

 # FWO2022
-Python interactive code to explore the paradigm and the computational model discussed in Fien Goetmaeckers' FWO PhD FR project proposal.
+Python interactive code to explore the paradigm and the computational model discussed in Fien Goetmaeckers' FWO PhD FR project proposal (application number 98579).

 Execute Experiment_runner.py.
 Modules create_grids.py and solving_models.py are needed to run the program.
 Codes are operable in Python 3, needed modules are: